 Caffeine is another way for your body to get energy fast.
 Instead of opting for your daily mug of caffeine, try our Zupafood ELITE which is packed full of ‘super-fruit’ goodness and natural green tea for energy.
 This is a great way to get energized without feeling buzzed out or reliant on an outside energy source.

 3. Craving Salt?

 This means your body may need chloride, which is essential for your body to maintain healthy digestion and keep your electrolyte levels in check.
 Avoid super salty junk food and opt for yoghurt or fish instead.
 Chloride is also found in celery, olives, tomatoes, and kelp.

 This may mean that your body needs nitrogen, which is found in high-protein foods like fish, meat, nuts, and beans.
 Have a handful of almonds or some bean salad.

 5. Craving Cheese?

 This may mean your body needs essential fatty acids.
 These fatty acids are found in omega-3 and are beneficial for our eyes, skin, hair, and vital organs.
 Omega-3 is found in flax oil, chia seeds, and walnuts; but the best source of omega-3 is fish oil.
 Try our Omega-3/DHA Fish Oil which is 30% DHA from tuna and hoki fish oil of the highest quality.

 6. Craving Soda?

-While we are on the topic of cravings, another point I would like to make is that reverse-psychology plays a factor too, and that is why we AREN’T promoting a no-sugar diet.
-Restricting yourself completely of something just makes you want it more!
+While we are on the topic of cravings, another point I would like to make is that reverse psychology plays a factor too, and that is why we AREN’T promoting a no-sugar diet.
+Restricting yourself completely from something just makes you want it more!
 The trick is everything in moderation.